hanseaston/pandemic-produce-delivery-project/README.md

 Repeat the same process for the Stripe API.
 You should replace the placeholder with **your own Stripe API secret key.** If you will be working on code that is not related to the payment functionality, you **can safely ignore this part.**

 **If you need to introduce a new environmental variable**, please coordinate with Hans.
-Make sure to add it to the `.env.example` file, and note it in your pull request.
+Make sure to add it to the `.example.env` file, and note it in your pull request.

 <br />
 ### configuring frontend